 \section{Acknowledgements}

+We thank the referee for their useful comments which helped to improve this article.
 JT thanks Rebecca Bowler, Andrew Bunker, Mark Dickinson, Jeyhan Kartaltepe, Harley Katz and Laura Pentericci for useful discussions which helped improve the quality of this manuscript.
 JT, CC and NA acknowledge support by the ERC Advanced Investigator Grant EPOCHS (788113) from the European Research Council (ERC) (PI Conselice).
+DA and TH acknowledge support from STFC in the form of PhD studentships.
 RM acknowledges support from the ERC Advanced Grant 695671 ‘QUENCH’.
 RM acknowledges support by the Science and Technology Facilities Council (STFC).
 EZ acknowledges funding from the Swedish National Space Board.
 LF acknowledges financial support from Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brazil (CAPES) in the form of a PhD studentship.

 This work is based on observations made with the NASA/ESA \textit{Hubble Space Telescope} (\emph{HST}) and NASA/ESA/CSA \textit{James Webb Space Telescope} (\emph{JWST}) obtained from the \texttt{Mikulski Archive for Space Telescopes} (\texttt{MAST}) at the \textit{Space Telescope Science Institute} (STScI), which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for \emph{JWST}, and NAS 5–26555 for \emph{HST}.
 These observations are associated with \emph{JWST} program 1345.